-Hla Min's grades were usually C+.
+Hkun Seng 's grades were usually C+.
 His VAK scores showed he was strongly visual.
 He decided to change his study techniques to visual methods for only one of his four subjects.
 He would therefore see if it made any difference.
 He was delighted to get his first A grade in the subject in which he used visual methods.
 This year he will use the new techniques for all of his subjects.
 His lecture notes look like an art folder.

-- 6. In groups, make a list of classroom activities useful for each learning style.
-Each group chooses a different learning style.
-Design a poster using the information in this unit, and your own ideas. - 7.
-Put your posters on the wall.
+- 6. In groups, make a list of classroom activities that are useful for each learning style. - a.
+Each group does a different learning style.
+Design a poster using the information in this chapter, and your own ideas. - b.
+Put your poster on the wall.
 Look at the other groups' posters.
-Add information and ideas to other groups' posters.
+Add information and ideas to other groups' posters. - c.
 Make notes of the best ideas.

 D. Passive or active?
-Beliefs about learning
+Student beliefs about learning

 Active students take control of their learning.
 They want to understand and to find out more.
 They like to think and make sense of things.
-They ask questions.
+They will ask questions.
 Passive students feel that learning is outside their control.
 They feel it depends on how clever they are or how good the teacher is.
 They are often quiet in class.

-1. Four corners of the classroom represent agree, strongly agree, disagree and strongly disagree.

-- The teacher will read a student statement.
-Decide whether you agree or not. - Go to the part of the room that represents your opinion.
-Explain why you have this opinion. - Decide as a group whether this student thinks learning is active or passive.
+- 1. a.
+Four places in the classroom represent agree; strongly agree; disagree; strongly disagree. - b.
+The teacher will read a student statement.
+Decide whether you agree or not. - c.
+Go to the part of the room that represents your opinion.
+Explain why you have this opinion. - d.
+Decide as a group whether this student thinks learning is active or passive.

-How might student beliefs about learning affect their progress?
+Reflect: How might student beliefs about learning affect their progress?
 What kind of student are you?

-E. Observation and reflection
+E. Practical task: Observation 2

-1. Observe an experienced teacher in class for 45 minutes to 1 hour.
-While observing the class, make a list of everything the teacher and students do:
+Observe an experienced teacher in class for between 45 minutes and 1 hour.

+1. While observing the class, make a list of everything the teacher and students do, e.g.